ETG Calculator - Know Your Detection Window

 Unlike a breathalyzer that only detects alcohol for a few hours, EtG tests can find traces of drinking for 24 to 80 hours.
 That's why they're commonly used for probation, court-ordered testing, workplace monitoring, and recovery programs.

-Three simple steps to get the answers you need.
+Three simple steps to understand the estimate.

 Tell us how many standard drinks you had and how many hours ago.
 Not sure what counts as a standard drink?
 One drink equals a 12oz beer, 5oz wine, or 1.5oz shot.